LaxarJS/laxar/docs/manuals/writing_compositions.md

 This enables us to now reference this feature when configuring the *PopupWidget*.
 Instead of creating the array with the generated topic here, we can simply reference the feature directly as it is the case for the `openPopup.onActions` feature.
 For the configuration of the *CommandBarWidget* nothing changed.
-When using the composition it is now possible to provide additional close actions, but since we defined an empty array as default for the feature, this isn't mandatory.
+When using the composition it is now possible to provide additional close actions, but since we defined an empty array as default for the feature, this is not mandatory.

 # Appendix: